Top 10 Cons & Disadvantages of Windows 11

 1 Response

-1. Avatar John McCulloch says:
+1. John McCulloch says:

 Or move to GNU Linux.
 Job done, your Windows 10 computer will do it, as long as you don’t connect your Windows 10 to the internet and all the updates.
 And use Linux for your internet access.
 Job done.